Power BI implementation planning: Tenant-level security planning

 • Your content ownership and management strategies.
 The level of centralized and decentralized content management significantly affects how security is handled.

 • Your content delivery scope strategies.
-The number of people who will view content will influence how security should be handled for the content.
+The number of people who view content influences how security should be handled for the content.

 • Your requirements to comply with global, national/regional, and industry regulations.

 Here are a few examples of high-level security strategies.
-You might choose to make decisions that impact the entire organization.
+You might choose to make decisions that affect the entire organization.

 • Requirements for row-level security: You can use row-level security (RLS) to restrict data access for specific users.
-That means different users will see different data when accessing the same report.
-A Power BI semantic model (previously known as a dataset) or a data source (when using single sign-on) can enforce RLS.
+That means different users see different data when accessing the same report.
+A Power BI semantic model or a data source (when using single sign-on) can enforce RLS.
 For more information, see the Enforce data security based on consumer identity section in the Report consumer security planning article.

 • Data discoverability: Determine the extent to which data discoverability should be encouraged in Power BI.
-Discoverability affects who can find semantic models or datamarts in the data hub, and whether content authors are allowed to request access to those items (by using the Request access workflow).
-For a more information, see the customizable managed self-service BI usage scenario.
+Discoverability affects who can find semantic models or datamarts in the data hub, and whether content authors are allowed to request access to those items by using the Request access workflow.
+For more information, see the customizable managed self-service BI usage scenario.

 • Data that's permitted to be stored in Power BI: Determine whether there are certain types of data that shouldn't be stored in Power BI.
-For example, you might specify that certain sensitive information types, like bank account numbers or social security numbers, aren't allowed to be stored in a semantic model.
+For example, you might specify that certain sensitive information types, like bank account numbers or social security numbers, can't be stored in a semantic model.
 For more information, see the Information protection and data loss prevention article.

 • Inbound private networking: Determine whether there are requirements for network isolation by using private endpoints to access Power BI.
 When you use Azure Private Link, data traffic is sent by using the Microsoft private network backbone instead of going across the internet.